 A distinctive feature of this training is extensive use of videotapes for instruction, including tapes of actual mediations.
-We will also provide you with a computer disk with the forms we use with clients.
+We will also provide you with the forms we use with clients.
 The workshop includes a minimum of six divorce mediation role-plays so that each participant can practice and develop his/her skills.

 What Credentials Will I have from this Workshop?

 This 40-hour comprehensive divorce mediation training has been approved by the Family Section of the Association for Conflict Resolution (ACR).
 This workshop meets the training requirement needed to apply for Practitioner Member status in ACR.

 Divorce falls under state law and many states now have training requirements.
 This program meets many state 40-hour training requirements to practice after your training as a mediator.